 How long does it take to heal from a dental implant procedure?

-The average healing time is 6 months.
+The average healing time is six months.
 While the healing process for dental implants can take up to six months, the lifelong benefits of restoring your smile with dental implants are worth the wait.
 Our doctors will provide you with pre-surgery and post-surgery instructions.
 We encourage you to follow these instructions carefully to ensure a smooth dental implant procedure.

 What to know before getting dental implants?